What one young cancer survivor wants you to know

 Be aware of childhood cancer.

-This post was written by Gigi Pasley, 19, a four-time cancer survivor (AML three times, two bone marrow transplants and osteosarcoma) who lives with the late effects of former treatment.
-She is the youngest of three children and will be a freshman at the University of Montevallo in Alabama in January.
+This post was written by Gigi Pasley, 21, a four-time cancer survivor (AML three times, two bone marrow transplants and osteosarcoma) who lives with the late effects of former treatment.
+She is the youngest of three children and is enrolled in Columbia State University this fall.
 She enjoys writing.
 She wrote the song below for the “Everybody Has a Story” CD project, which celebrates the creativity of children and youth at Monroe Carell Jr. Children’s Hospital at Vanderbilt and shows how music helps them share their stories and emotions.

 by Gigi Pasley and Jenny Plume